akka/akka-grpc/docs/src/main/paradox/client/details.md

 Client-side load balancing is desirable when you are using the default `static` or the `grpc-dns` discovery mechanism.
-You can set the `load-balancing-policy` client configuration option to `round-robin` to enable the round-robin client-side load balancing strategy provided by grpc-java.
+You can set the `load-balancing-policy` client configuration option to `round_robin` to enable the round_robin client-side load balancing strategy provided by grpc-java.

 Note that load balancing is marked as [experimental](https://github.com/grpc/grpc-java/issues/1771) in grpc-java.